-LLMC Lounge: Join this Friday's LLMC Lounge if you would like to connect and engage more on this week's topic.
-This 60-minute session is facilitated by the LLMC Program Team at Materiel Group's Diversity and Inclusion Office (DIO) every Friday.
-Join here.
+LLMC Lounge: Join the LLMC Lounge if you would like to connect and engage more on this week's topic.
+This 60-minute session is facilitated by the LLMC Program Team at Materiel Group's Diversity and Inclusion Office (DIO).